VDuggi/ai-case-study/README1.md

 Name of company: **Tempus**
 Founded: 2015
 Founder: Eric Lefkofsky
-Idea for the company: The founders were inspired to start Tempus after seeing the challenges that families face when navigating cancer care.
+Idea for the company: Eric Lefkofsky founded Tempus in 2015 shortly after finding out his wife was diagnosed with breast cancer.
+The founders were inspired to start Tempus after seeing the challenges that families face when navigating cancer care.
 They wanted to create a company that could use technology to make precision medicine more accessible and affordable for everyone.
 Funding: Tempus has raised over $1 billion in funding from investors such as SoftBank, Fidelity Investments, and T. Rowe Price.

 ## Business Activities